Finding the Best Places to Retire Since 2006!

 Streets are covered in sand, and hand-painted signs call out to passersby.
 Little marinas are here and there, and Lilliputian beach cabanas line the shore.
 Sport fishing and SCUBA diving along the Belize Barrier Reef are popular endeavors.
-The road to the mainland is now paved, and the Placencia Airport arrived a few years ago.
-It allows easier access for single engine planes.

 Population: 1,500 (city proper estimate)

 Expatriate Community: No one is sure, but estimates are about 350 (mostly Canadian, American and European).